edthedev/minion/README.md

 This plugin is packaged for use with [Vundle](https://github.com/gmarik/vundle/blob/master/README.md).
 This plugin requires [Vim](http://vim.org/about.php) to be compiled with [Python]( http://python.org) support.

-Install Vundle and then add `edthedev/vim-rst` to your .vimrc.:
+Install Vundle and then add `edthedev/vim-rst` to your .vimrc:

 `Bundle 'edthedev/minion'`